File with Illinois Adoption Registry

 Option to end the process

-You may choose to end the process at that time because the search success potential is poor or for any other reason.
-Your CI will request that your case be dismissed by the Court.
+If you choose to end the process at that time, because the search success potential is poor or for some other reason, all but $95 of your fee will be refunded.

 Search efforts will continue until the person you want to locate is found and is contacted by the CI, or until all reasonable attempts to locate him/her have been made without success.
 Some searches take as little as a few weeks while other searches go on for many months.
 You will receive a written progress report from your CI every three months until the search is completed.
 While it is not possible to guarantee a successful search outcome, program statistics indicate that in most cases, the CI is able to find the person being sought or an adult relative of that person.